hairen/hairen.github.io/AWS_CSAA/README.md

 >     + A trail that applies to one region
 >       + A S3 bucket can be specified that receives events only from that region and it can be in any region that you specify.
 >       +Additional individual trails created that apply to specific regions, those trails can deliver event logs to a single S3 bucket.
+> + A trail is a configuration that enables delivery of CloudTrail events to an Amazon **S3 bucket**, **CloudWatch Logs**, and **CloudWatch Events**.

+***
+## CloudFormation
++ AWS CloudFormation provides a common language for you to describe and provision all the infrastructure resources in your cloud environment.
+CloudFormation allows you to use a simple text file to model and provision, in an automated and secure manner, all the resources needed for your applications across all regions and accounts.
+This file serves as the single source of truth for your cloud environment.

+***
+## AWS OpsWorks
++ AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet.
+Chef and Puppet are automation platforms that allow you to use code to automate the configurations of your servers.
+OpsWorks lets you use Chef and Puppet to automate how servers are configured, deployed, and managed across your Amazon EC2 instances or on-premises compute environments.
+OpsWorks has three offerings, AWS Opsworks for Chef Automate, AWS OpsWorks for Puppet Enterprise, and AWS OpsWorks Stacks.